ZYSF/KScheme/README.md

 # KScheme
-An updated &amp; refactored version of Mini-Scheme, a public domain Scheme interpreter.
+An updated & refactored version of Mini-Scheme, a public domain Scheme interpreter.

 ## Introduction

 This is about as simple of an implementation of Scheme (a very flexible LISP-like programming language) as you'll find.

 It's based on Mini-Scheme, but has been updated and refactored mostly to make it compile and work properly under modern compilers and operating systems (it should build out-of-the-box on Visual Studio 2019).

+## NOTE

+Documentation is rather lacking, I've added a lot of features since Mini-Scheme so new documentation is needed.

+For now, you'll have to have a look through the C++ source and the `init.scm` file to get an idea of what standard functions are available and what they do.
+Most of the new features are implemented as optional extensions, so they can be disabled at build-time.
+Feature/version detection from Scheme code is also planned but not implemented yet.

 ## Some notes on features & limitations